Rowlands Castle Grand Circular walk

 - In 400m you come to a wide intersection.
-Follow the Sussex Border Path sign onto a grassy path straight ahead.
+Follow the footpath sign onto a grassy path straight ahead.

 - In 700m cross a road, go straight ahead and over a footbridge hidden in the bushes ahead of you across the railway tracks.

-- On the other side of the railway track turn left along the road for 10m and then turn right off the road going steep uphill.
+- On the other side of the railway track turn left along the road for 10m and then turn right off the road going steeply uphill.

 - Go through gates in 300m, another 650m and in a further 350m go through a gate through a hedge.
 Note St Hubert's church from the 11th century down in the valley on your left the only remnant of the village of Idsworth.

-- In 210m cross a path at a footpath sign.
+- In 850m cross a path at a footpath signpost.

 - At the George Inn turn right along the road for 100m and then turn right uphill towards White Hill.

 - In 350m leave the road following the footpath sign towards the left.
 There is a gate in 50m.

 - In 850m go through a gate and in further 50m turn right where the car wide track forks.

 - In 170m where the road veers right turn left through houses on a public foot path.

 - In 230m step out onto a road.
-Continue in the same direction towards the bus stop and then follow the road as it veers right.
+Continue in the same direction towards the bus stop and then follow the road ignoring the one turning off to your right.

 - In 300m turn left downhill and in another 100m turn left towards the station.
 The various tea options can be found by ignoring the left turn towards the station and continuing on into the centre of Rowlands Castle.

 Finish in Petersfield